 My main interests lie in language change: correlations (what structural changes tend to co-occur), directionality, triggers (internal or external causes of change), and the acquisition process as the explanatory force behind diachronic change.

 I work principally on syntactic change in the history of French and how it relates to and can inform us about changes in other Romance languages.
-My research has focused on the first phase syntax/semantics of the verb phrase and has led me to examine various kinds of verbal arguments in Romance, both synchronically and diachronically.
+Generally, my work focuses on the first phase syntax/semantics of the verb phrase and has led me to examine various kinds of verbal arguments in Romance, both synchronically and diachronically.
 For a number of years, I have been working on the evolution of resultative secondary predication from Latin to Modern Romance and its typological implications.
 I have also recently renewed my interest in primary sources of data that shed light on aspects of very early Gallo-Romance syntax.
 Currently, I am a cooperating researcher in in the project Structuring the Input in Language Processing, Acquisition, and Change, funded by the German Research Foundation, a collaborator in the SSHRC project entitled Livres d’heures - textes et langue, and member of an inter-departmental project that investigates the possibilities and limits of a third internal argument of the verb phrase (the traditional view being that there should only be two).